helsharif/helsharif.github.io/README.md

 # Hi, I'm Husayn El Sharif 👋
 ### Senior Data Scientist • Machine Learning Engineer • Georgia Tech Ph.D.

 Hi, I’m **Husayn**.
-I’m a **Senior Data Scientist** and **Georgia Tech Ph.D.** with over eight years of experience working with machine learning, geospatial analytics, and complex real world data.
+I’m a **Senior Data Scientist** and **Georgia Tech Ph.D.** with over ten years of experience working with machine learning, geospatial analytics, and complex real world data.
 I enjoy taking messy information and turning it into insights that **help people make better decisions**.

 My work spans remote sensing, environmental analytics, and applied AI, backed by **models, pipelines, and dashboards** I’ve built for researchers, engineers, and operational teams.
 I also mentor students and early career professionals who are developing their skills in data science and programming.